AI-Native Interface

 run a diagnosis on it and tell me what's wrong."

-Runtime host discovery and session sync
+Runtime host discovery and managed inspection

 bash